usmanmughal11/i2c-library/docs/tutorials/integrating-with-rails.md

 </html>
 ```

-Now you can start using Shoelace components with Rails!
+Now you can start using i2c-Library components with Rails!

 ## Additional Resources

 - There is a third-party [example repo](https://github.com/ParamagicDev/rails-shoelace-example), courtesy of [ParamagicDev](https://github.com/ParamagicDev) available to help you get started.
-- If you would like to avoid repeating this process, check out the associated [Railsbyte for Shoelace](https://railsbytes.com/templates/X8BsEb).
+- If you would like to avoid repeating this process, check out the associated [Railsbyte for i2c-Library](https://railsbytes.com/templates/X8BsEb).